yihui-hu/figma-competitive-designing/README.md

 <img width="1552" alt="competitive_design_alpha" src="https://github.com/yihui-hu/figma-competitive-designing/assets/90987235/5ce29ca0-a7e0-4c5f-a419-cbca74198ca9">

+⚠️ Currently in the process of refactoring code to use Figma's Widget API!

 ## What is Competitive Designing?

 Given a screenshot of a design (in this case, a website), you have X amount of time to memorize it and Y amount of time to replicate it.
 Using online image differentiator tools, whoever's design best matches the original wins.